netlify/headlesscms.org/README.md

 In order to successfully retrieve Twitter followers and GitHub stars, you will need authentication keys for both services.

-For GitHub, all you'll need is a personal access token.
+For GitHub you'll need is a personal access token with permission to create Gists.
 This can be generated at
 <https://github.com/settings/tokens>.
 For Twitter, you need to create an application at
 <https://apps.twitter.com> to get the necessary tokens.
 When deploying, you must set the environment
 variables per the example below.
 If you are developing locally, you can set